xamarin/xamarin-macios/docs/website/generator-errors.md

 Historically it was used on property setters.
 However using the attribute on _other_ methods can be misleading, e.g. should it apply to all parameters, the return value... and its presence/action can be misinterpreted in code reviews leading to binding bugs.

-To fix this warning use the `[NullAllowed]` attribute onnly on parameters, properties or return values.
+To fix this warning use the `[NullAllowed]` attribute only on parameters, properties or return values.

 <!-- 2xxx: reserved -->
 <!-- 3xxx: reserved -->